KikoNiko/RevoSync-app/README.md

 # RevoSync
-This is a project application that helps Revolut users with personal expense tracking.
+## This is a project application for Revolut users to track expenses all in one place.